'Anti-Daesh fight can't be won with another terrorist group'

 The Global Coalition against Daesh was formed in 2014 after the militants seized huge swathes of Iraq and Syria.
 It now includes 84 states and international organizations.

-In January, Daesh fighters launched their biggest assault in years, a prison break in the YPG/PKK-controlled northeast Syrian city of Hassakeh, sparking a week of intense fighting that left hundreds dead.
+In January, Daesh fighters launched their biggest assault in years, a prison break in the YPG-controlled northeast Syrian city of Hassakeh, sparking a week of intense fighting that left hundreds dead.

+Nuland called that attack "a reminder of their intent and a wake-up call about how untenable the current situation is in northeast Syria".

+Daesh has vowed to take vengeance for its elusive leader Abu Bakr al-Baghdadi, who blew himself up during a U.S. raid in northern Syria in late 2019.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.